Constrained D-optimal Design for Paid Research Study: Introduction

-For Case~(iii), a certain regression model is expected for subsequent data analysis, and the investigators have some information about the regression coefficients.
-Since the responses of paid research studies are often categorical, the optimal allocation (Section~3.4.2 in \cite{lohr2019sampling}) associated with variances of responses does not fit our needs.
-We propose optimal stratified samplers based on the optimal design theory, called the {\it designer's choice}, which minimizes the variances of the estimated regression coefficients instead of the estimated population mean.
-According to different optimality criteria used \citep{fedorov1972, atkinson2007, stufken2012, fedorov2014}, we call the corresponding sampler D-optimal sampler, A-optimal sampler, etc. In this paper, we focus on D-criterion, which is the most frequently used \citep{atkinson1999, atkinson2007,ytm2016}.
+If the investigators have some information about the regression coefficients from some pilot study or prior research, we propose optimal stratified samplers based on the optimal design theory, which minimizes the variances of the estimated regression coefficients instead of the estimated population mean.
+According to different optimality criteria used \citep{fedorov1972, atkinson2007, stufken2012, fedorov2014}, we call the corresponding sampler D-optimal sampler, A-optimal sampler, etc. In this paper, we focus on D-optimality, which is the most frequently used \citep{atkinson1999, atkinson2007,ytm2016}.